|

 appeared as a variant on classical names, e.g. the Greek/Latin symfonia

 [sumfonia], the Vulgar Latin harmonica and arganum, and the old Mid-Greek organon [organon].
 A very few contemporary names are spent on industrial trade.
-Most

-of the Jew’s harp already have been made.
+names of the Jew’s harp already have been made.
 Among them we find very comprehensive

 ones, like the study who was made all over Another interesting study concerns the